lambdaisland/cli/README.md

 - You can set a `:parse` function which will be used to parse/coerce the argument.
 The default will parse numbers (basic longs and doubles, no special formats), and nothing else.
+- If you have a `:default` which is a string, and you have a `:parse` function, then the default will be run through parse as well.
+It's generally best to set the default to a string or a number, this will look better in the help text, where we show the default.

 You can also explicitly set which key to use with `:key`, as well as setting a specific `:value`, for instance: